 Honda designers said they used the cheetah as an influence when styling the latest Accord because it runs low to the ground.
 The sedan's styling features faceted corners and geometric headlights.
 Sculpted bodysides are accompanied by nearly flush window glass.

 Honda says the current chassis is tuned for a sportier, more European feel by using larger, more performance-oriented tires: 15-inchers for DX and LX sedans and 16-inchers for EX and V-6 models.
 The EX V-6 coupe equipped with a six-speed gearbox gets 17-inch tires, while other coupes use 16-inch rubber.
-Sedans ride a 107.9-inch wheelbase, while coupes have a 105.1-inch p.
+Sedans ride a 107.9-inch wheelbase, while coupes have a 105.1-inch span.

 All models seat up to five occupants and feature a relatively high belt line.
 A sliding center armrest is standard, and the driver faces a large round speedometer.